maziac/DeZog/documentation/Usage.md

 If you just restart a debug session with
 ![](images/vscode_restart_button.jpg)
 the launch.json is not re-read.
-That means in order to make sure that yor changed launch.json is used, save it and make sure the current debug session is stopped with
+That means in order to make sure that your changed launch.json is used, save it and make sure the current debug session is stopped with
 ![](images/vscode_stop_button.jpg)
-Then start it via
+then start it via
 ![](images/vscode_continue_button.jpg)